-My drawings and prints deal with my own body as a series of objects rearranged into landscapes of bulging flesh and limbs.
+In my drawings and prints, I work with signifiers of female sexuality – bulges, crevices, and limbs – rearranging them into landscapes of flesh.
+I play with what it means to be made into a series of objects via this still life-ification of the female nude portrait.
 Hyperreal color is built through layers of pastel marks, gesturing to both the bright, glossy world of the digital and the anal intellectual tradition of figurative art.

 I work from photos as both model and photographer.
 The digital age fosters a voracious consumption of one’s own image—the body is rendered still life object, erotic puppet, dissociated from the self by tireless self-scrutiny.
 Images are in endless supply.
 It is not necessary to imagine.